jiamingzhang94/jiamingzhang94.github.io/_pages/about.md

 My research focuses on **Trustworthy AI**, with particular interests in **adversarial robustness** and **privacy-preserving machine learning**.
 Recently, I have been exploring these topics in the context of **Multimodal Large Language Models (MLLMs)**.

+We are actively seeking motivated PhD students to collaborate with Prof. Wei Yang Bryan Lim and myself through CSC, visiting positions, or pursuing a Ph.D. in the following research areas.
+If you are interested, please send your CV to [lanzhang1107@gmail.com](mailto:lanzhang1107@gmail.com) or directly contact [Prof. Lim](https://sites.google.com/view/wyb/contact).

 <span class='anchor' id='news'></span>
 # 🔥 News

+- *2025.09*: Our survey paper **"Safety at Scale"** is published in **Foundations and Trends® in Privacy and Security**.
+- *2025.06*: I joined **NTU** as a Research Fellow.
 - *2025.03*: One paper is accepted by **ACL 2025 Findings**.
 - *2025.02*: Two papers are accepted by **CVPR 2025**.
 - *2025.01*: One paper is accepted by **IEEE TIFS 2025**.